losmond2016/vaccine_hesitancy/Readme.md

     - Python
     - Pandas, Numpy, Sklearn, imblearn
     - Scikitplot, matplotlib, seaborn,
     - Joblib

-A full outline of the survey questions, and data dictionary can be found in the initial data cleaning section (include link).
+A full outline of the survey questions, and data dictionary can be found in the initial data cleaning section.
 Raw CSV data is available upon request.

 ### Summary of Findings
 **Can we predict willingness to take the vaccine based on a set of demographic and attitudinal information?**